vanhoangkha/Networking-fundamentals/README.md

 # Complete CCNA 200-300 Course Notes

+**Author: Kha Văn**

-This repository contains comprehensive notes from Jeremy's IT Lab Complete CCNA 200-300 course.
+This repository contains my comprehensive personal notes from Jeremy's IT Lab Complete CCNA 200-300 course.
 Each "Day" is broken down into individual chapters covering all essential networking fundamentals.

+These notes represent my learning journey through the complete CCNA curriculum, carefully organized and documented for easy reference and study.

 ## Course Resources